Outpatient Specialty Groups

 Applying Cognitive Behavioral Skills

 Experiences in our life may contribute to the development of faulty thought patterns.
-These deficits in thinking can lead to behavioral problems amongst other losses such as relationships, job promotions, completing an education, and accomplishing other goals.
-This group teaches you how to apply CBT techniques to everyday life challenging and eliminating negative thinking.
+These deficits in thinking can lead to behavioral problems among other losses such as relationships, job promotions, completing an education, and accomplishing other goals.
+This group teaches you how to apply Cognitive Behavioral Therapy techniques to everyday life challenging and eliminating negative thinking.

 Impulsivity of actions is a common characteristic of a dysregulated emotional state.
 Reacting to feelings rather than responding can lead to making decisions based on something that is transient.
-This group explores past ineffective behaviors, which have led to self-destructive patterns, teaches coping skills for urges and cravings to escape and helps you become more mindful of choices and actions.
+This group explores past ineffective behaviors which has led to self-destructive patterns, teaches coping skills for urges and cravings to escape and helps you become more mindful of choices and actions.